Tutorial#

 where the first column indicates indices along axis 0, and the second column indices along axis 1.

-The points must be passed to pyIDI object:
+The points must be passed to method object:

 If the points are not known, a Point selection UI or newer Napari image viewer can be used to select the points.